12 daysActivity Level

 Immerse yourself in the semi-nomadic culture of the Maasai by visiting a boma, which is a settlement of circular mud-and-dung Maasai homes.
 Many Maasai still roam the plains of northern Tanzania with their herds of cattle, maintaining their traditions while adapting to new ways of life.

-Gather around the campfire to listen to a Maasai elder tell folktales, which are translated into English.
+Gather around to listen to a Maasai elder tell folktales, which are translated into English.
 The story is not planned in advance, and you will hear it exactly as it is traditionally told.

 Serengeti National Park